Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 > A Substrate-Connect extension is syncing a chain who's runtime is executing wasm contracts.

-Question: How many nested WASM blobs are executing one another?
+Question: How many nested Wasm blobs are executing one another?

 ---v